- Integrated solar panels are embedded into a tileless section of the roof

-Solar panel prices have fallen while the product itself has become much less bulky – they’re now designed with aesthetics in mind.
+Solar panels of all kinds have become much less bulky – they’re now designed with aesthetics in mind.
 Integrated solar panels, in particular, can give users the best of both worlds: high efficiency with a sleek, modern look.

 Want to learn more about these discreet panels?
 We’ve got everything you need to know waiting in our helpful guide below.